A mortgage is a loan secured against your home. Your home may be repossessed if you do not keep up repayments on your mortgage.

 - Offset mortgages

 There is so much to consider when purchasing your first home.
 Besides understanding mortgage types, you also need to consider how your deposit will affect the terms of a mortgage.
-Moreover, buyers must consider other expenses involved with buying a home, such as legal fees and relocation costs.
+Moreover, buyers must consider the other expenses involved with buying a home, such as legal fees and relocation costs.

 Elevate can cut through the noise and provide clarity on every aspect of buying your first home.
 We’re always by your side for support.